polca/pathways/paper.md

 # Impact

 By systematically updating and integrating LCA matrices over time, `pathways` improves the accuracy and relevance of environmental impact assessments for transition scenarios.
-This tool fosters greater alignment between LCAs and IAM outputs, enhancing the consistency and reliability of environmental assessments across different modeling platforms.
+This tool fosters greater alignment between LCAs and ESM/IAM outputs, enhancing the consistency and reliability of environmental assessments across different modelling platforms.

 Additionally, `pathways` offers a detailed and structured workflow that enables IAM modellers to incorporate LCA into their analyses.
 This opens new avenues for these modellers to enhance the